Thomas J. Jarvis: Career

-Term-limited, Jarvis stepped down as governor in 1885, but was appointed United States Minister to Brazil by President Grover Cleveland.
+Term limited, Jarvis stepped down as governor in 1885, but was appointed United States Minister to Brazil by President Grover Cleveland.
 Jarvis held this post for four years, after which he practiced law in Greenville, North Carolina.
-Following Senator Vance's death in 1894, Jarvis again succeeded him in office, serving as a U.S. Senator through an appointment by Gov. Elias Carr.
-In 1895, the state legislature, now under the control of Republicans and Populists, would not elect Jarvis to a term of his own.
+After Senator Vance died in 1894, Jarvis again succeeded him in office, serving as a U.S. Senator through an appointment by Gov. Elias Carr.
+In 1895, the state legislature, now under the control of Republicans and Populists, did not elect Jarvis to a term of his own.

 In 1896, Jarvis was a delegate to the Democratic National Convention, where he supported William Jennings Bryan in his last major political act.
-He was instrumental in the founding of what is now East Carolina University in Greenville, where the oldest residential hall on campus is named in his memory.

-In 1898, while not directly involved, Jarvis's political rhetoric may have contributed to the Wilmington insurrection of 1898, a violent coup d'état by a group of white supremacists.
+In 1898, Jarvis participated in the state's white supremacy campaign, speaking widely on behalf of the movement and writing a widely syndicated newspaper essay criticizing the Fusion movement and denouncing Greenville’s African-American-dominated town council.
+While not directly involved, Jarvis's political rhetoric may have contributed to the Wilmington insurrection of 1898, a violent coup d'état by white supremacists.
 They expelled opposition black and white political leaders from the city, destroyed the property and businesses of black citizens built up since the Civil War, including the only black newspaper in the city, and killed an estimated 60 to more than 300 people.

+Jarvis was instrumental in the 1907 founding of what is now East Carolina University in Greenville, where the oldest residential hall on campus is named in his memory.

-Jarvis reopened his law firm and in 1912, he founded a partnership with Frank Wooten.
-In November of 1914, Jarvis presided over the unveiling of the Pitt County Confederate Soldiers' Monument.
+He reopened his law firm and in 1912, he founded a partnership with Frank Wooten.
+In November 1914, Jarvis presided over the unveiling of the Pitt County Confederate Soldiers' Monument.

 He died at his home in Greenville on June 17, 1915.